Struggling to get interviews?

 4. Art

-An interest in art tells the hiring manager that you’re creative and have a keen eye for detail.
+An interest in art tells employers you’re creative and have a keen eye for detail.

-Artistic interests are especially good to put on your resume if you want to work in a creative or design-focused field, like UX/UI, cinematography, or art curation.
+Artistic interests are especially useful to put on your resume if you want to work in a creative or design-focused field, like UX/UI, cinematography, or art curation.

 Some examples of artistic hobbies to put on your resume include: